deanwampler/spark-scala-tutorial/tutorial/README.md

 Working in *local mode* makes it easy to edit, test, run, and debug applications quickly.
 Then, running them in Hadoop provides more real-world testing.

-We will build the examples and exercises using [SBT](http://www.scala-sbt.org/) or [Typesafe Activator](http://typesafe.com/activator).
-SBT is the de facto standard build tool for Scala.
-It is a command-line tool.
+We will build and run the examples and exercises using [Typesafe Activator](http://typesafe.com/activator), which includes web-based and command-line interfaces.
+Activator includes a build tool for Scala that we'll use to download the libraries we need and to build our examples.

 [Activator](https://typesafe.com/activator) is part of the [Typesafe Reactive Platform](https://typesafe.com/platform/getstarted).
 It is a web-based environment for finding and using example templates for many different JVM-based toolkits and example applications.
 Once you've loaded one or more templates, you can browse and build the code, then run the tests and the application itself.
 This *Spark Workshop* is one example.